sentinooel/RblNameValidator/replit.md

   - All username checks now persist in database for reliable data storage
   - Pushed database schema using drizzle-kit
   - Application now uses DatabaseStorage instead of MemStorage
+- July 02, 2025.
+Migration from Replit Agent to standard Replit environment:
+  - Successfully migrated project to run on standard Replit infrastructure
+  - Created PostgreSQL database and configured environment variables
+  - Pushed database schema using Drizzle migrations
+  - Simplified UI design to look more natural and less AI-generated
+  - Updated username checker component with cleaner, professional design
+  - Fixed all syntax errors and confirmed application runs properly
+  - All migration checklist items completed successfully

 ## User Preferences